10 Inexpensive Day Trips Near Greenville, SC That Will Save You Money on Your Next Adventure

 161 Holcombe CIR, Salem, SC

-Distance: 1 hour from Greenville
+Distance: One hour from Greenville

-This scenic state park offers gorgeous of the Blue Ridge Mountains and is also one of the most inexpensive day trips near Greenville, SC that we highly recommend you visit at least once.
-The park includes two trails, camping, and access to the popular Lake Jocassee.
-Swimming, fishing, and boating are allowed at the lake.
-The area is a nature lover paradise!
-Similar parks for a visit include Table Rock State Park in Pickens County and Paris Mountain State Park in Greenville, both of which have affordable entry fees and offer lake swimming.
+This scenic state park offers gorgeous views of the Blue Ridge Mountains and is one of the most inexpensive day trips near Greenville, SC.
+We highly recommend you visit at least once.
+The park includes two trails, camping, and access to the popular Lake Jocassee for swimming, fishing, and boating.
+The area is a nature lover’s paradise!

 Learn why Devil’s Fork State Park is one of our absolute favorite places to visit!